 Then you should bow deeply, from the waist, twice, then clap your hands twice, to show reverence to the kami-sama (the god; kami can also be interpreted as a spirit).
 Keep your hands together for a silent prayer.

 We were delighted to be invited to our friend’s family home to enjoy osechi-ryōri, traditional new year foods.

 New year is a time for feasting and there are some dishes that are particularly associated with celebrations.
-Much of the food in osechi-ryōri is prepared in advance so that the whole family can eat together rather than spending loads of time in the kitchen.
+Osechi-ryōri comprises lots of little dishes beautifully presented.
+Much of the food is prepared in advance so that the whole family can eat together rather than spending loads of time in the kitchen.

 Matcha mochi with azuki bean filling is delicious:

 Kobumaki is a piece of kelp seaweed.
-It will have been simmered for a while to soften and is often presented in the shape of a bow.
+It will have been simmered for a while to soften and is one of the Japanese new year traditions is to present it in the shape of a bow.
 An alternative serving is a roll of kombu tied with a strip of dried daikon (a white radish); this is called hoshi daikon.
 Further variations include wrapping the kombu around a piece of meat or fish.
 The word ‘kombu’ also means ‘joy’ in celebration of a joyous day.

 Sushi is not usually part of osechi-ryōri but it is a celebratory food and is often eaten on special occasions.
 It would be unusual for Japanese families to make their own sushi – they would leave it to the experts and buy some in.